 World AIDS Day occurs annually on December 1st.
 As a combined 25th anniversary and to mark World AIDS Day 2019, Frontline AIDS wanted to create a truly emotive film that would represent the severity of the current situation, but also celebrate great progress and communicate the growing wave of optimism that exists.

 Symbolism and light.
-Frontline AIDS associates from across the world lent their voices to tell the story of how the epidemic has changed from the 80s until the present day.
-The misconception that AIDS is over is still present and the most marginalised people across the world are the ones paying the price for that idea.
-We wanted to make their voices heard
+Frontline AIDS associates from across the world lent their voices to tell the story of how the epidemic has changed from the 80s to the present day.
+The misconception that AIDS is over is still present and the most marginalised people across the world are the ones paying the price for this.
+We wanted their voices to be heard.

 The frontline of HIV is not a single, fixed thing or location; it is everywhere, across continents, spanning generations, and within different people and communities.
 Like water, the frontline of HIV ebbs and flows, moves and shifts, has moments of calm and times of turbulence.